-Kelowna’s Community Calendar - Kelowna Capital News
+Kelowna’s community calendar - Kelowna Capital News

-For our complete community calendar listing, go to kelownacapnews.com/calendar where you can also enter your own event.
+For all of our community calendar listings, go to kelownacapnews.com/calendar, where you can also add your own event.

 •••